nickolashkraus/continuing-education/LFS158x/ch_10/notes.md

 In this chapter, we will learn about [Service](https://kubernetes.io/docs/concepts/services-networking/service) objects used to abstract the communication between cluster internal microservices, or with the external world.
 A Service offers a single DNS entry for a containerized application managed by the Kubernetes cluster, regardless of the number of replicas, by providing a common load balancing access point to a set of pods logically grouped and managed by a controller such as a Deployment, ReplicaSet, or DaemonSet.

-We will also learn about the **kube-proxy**daemon, which runs on each master and worker nodeto implement the services' configuration and to provide access to services.
-In addition we will discuss **service discovery**and **service types**, which decide the access scope of a service.
+We will also learn about the **kube-proxy** daemon, which runs on each master and worker node to implement the services' configuration and to provide access to services.
+In addition we will discuss **service discovery** and **service types**, which decide the access scope of a service.

 ## Connecting Users or Applications to Pods